 - 6 sprigs fresh thyme and rosemary - tied with kitchen twine

-- ½ small bunch fresh Italian parsley - tied with kitchen twine
+- 1 small bunch fresh Italian parsley - tied with kitchen twine

 - ½ pound extra wide egg noodles

-- Chopped Italian parsley - to add at the end and garnish
+- Chopped Italian parsley - for garnish

 - 1 lemon - squeezed at the end for serving